What is an abortion?

 Who gets abortions?

-Approximately 862,320 abortions were performed in 2017 in the United States, down 7% from 926,190 in 2014, according to the Guttmacher Institute (opens in new tab), a nonprofit research and policy organization focused on reproductive health and rights.
-That's a rate of about 1.35% of women ages 15 to 44 — the lowest rate ever in the U.S., even before abortion became legal in 1973.
+Approximately 862,320 abortions were performed in 2017 in the United States, down 7% from 926,190 in 2014, according to the Guttmacher Institute, a nonprofit research and policy organization focused on reproductive health and rights.
+That's a rate of about 1.35% of women ages 15 to 44 — the lowest rate ever in the U.S.

 The most recent demographic data on abortions is from the Guttmacher Institute's 2014 nationwide survey.
 The survey found that the majority of abortion patients in the U.S. were between the ages of 20 and 29, heterosexual, white, had given birth at least once before and were had an income below the federal poverty level.
 Just over half of abortion patients (51%) were using contraceptive methods when they became pregnant.